-Nuneaton girl haunted by dog attack
+American bully XL dogs: Girl still has nightmares after attack

 Four-year-old Luna-Ann, from Nuneaton, Warwickshire, was bitten in the face by an American bulldog at a neighbour's house on 6 April.

+She spoke out after an 11-year-old girl was attacked by an American bully XL dog in Birmingham on Saturday.

-She needed 40 stitches and plastic surgery and has frequent nightmares about the attack.
+Luna-Ann needed 40 stitches and plastic surgery and has frequent nightmares about the attack.

 Her mother Amy, 32, said she was concerned about the rise in popularity of the big bull breeds and echoed calls for the American Bully XL to be banned.